Flies For Salmon

-We stock a vast range of salmon patterns from Allys Cascade to Hairwings & tube flies.
+We have for sale in stock a vast range of salmon patterns from Allys Cascade to Hairwings & tube flies.
 Our flies are designed to catch salmon all year and we ship worldwide.
-Our dressings range from classic fly patterns to ultra modern flies.
+Our dressings range from classic salmon dressings in traditional patterns to ultra modern flies.

 Our complete range of Atlantic fly patterns.
 Our Salmo Salar range includes complete collections; Allys Shrimps; Hairwing Flies; Irish Shrimps; Snakes; Tube Flies; Snaelda; Sunray Shadows and Salmon Dries called Bombers

 We deliver all around the world even direct to fishing lodges.
-We do not believe in cheap salmon flies but sell a vast range of quality best flies for salmon for any venue you wish to fish at.
+We do not believe in the sale of a cheap salmon fly but sell a vast range of quality best flies for salmon for any venue you wish to fish at.
 See the reviews by other fishermen

 Many fly fishermen rely on our flies, backed up with our famous customer service, all flies come with our quality guarantee!
 If you are not sure which are the best fly for salmon at different times of year check our selection colour & size chart below showing colour and size recommended through the the season.
 See our salmon related blog posts here.

 Our Range Of Salmon Patterns